laas/robot-viewer/docs/source/example.rst

 StackOfTasks display client
 ===========================

+.. note:: Since a simplified version of robot-viewer is now embeded in `sot-gui <http://www.laas.fr/~nddang/documentation/sot-gui/>`_, this example is now obselete.

 0. Install robot-viewer, preferably with ``robotpkg``

 1. Make sure you have omniORB up and running.
 Start omniNames if needed::